BigZ/Halapi/README.md

 # Roadmap

-- (MUST) Provide a custom interface for the annotation reader
-- (MUST) Move from array type parameters such as filtervalue[id] to something in compatible with the openapi specs
+- (MUST) be compliant with the JSONAPI specs for including, filtering & sorting in the Query String
+- (MUST) Be able to chose output format: HAL, JsonApi, ...
-- (SHOULD) Refactor using properyinfo component
+- (SHOULD) Refactor using propertyinfo component
+- (SHOULD) USE doctrine/reflection instead of doctrine/common
 - (SHOULD) Untie from Jms serializer
-- (BONUS) Be able to chose output format: HAL, JsonApi, ...
 - (BONUS) support different types of configuration